kwilteam/kwil-streamr/docs/testnet.md

 # Testnet

-You may easily run a network of nodes locally by running the following command:
+You may easily run a network of nodes locally by running the following command from the root of the repository:

 ```shell
 docker compose -f docker-compose-testnet.yaml up -d